THE SULLIVAN LAB

 causes congenital birth defects, as well as opportunistic infection in AIDS,

-that this parasite is linked to neurological disorders, such as schizophrenia and behavior modification.
+this parasite is linked to neurological disorders, such as schizophrenia and behavior modification.

 We hypothesize that the proteins controlling gene expression at epigenetic, transcriptional,